mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 1. select the generalized coordinates, generalized speeds, and constants such that divide-by-zero cannot occur for the numerical values of interest
-2. select symbolic Gaussian elimination algorithms that do not put the solutions in a form that have divide-by-zero for the numerical values of interest
+2. select symbolic Gaussian elimination algorithms that do not put the solutions in a form that has divide-by-zero for the numerical values of interest
 3. use a zero-division free linear solve algorithm
 4. defer the linear solves to numerical algorithms